skinny85/cdk-reference-unblocking/04-exports-cleanup/ReadMe.md

 as there is nothing referencing them anymore.

 The file [src/app.ts](src/app.ts) illustrates that.
-It's almost identical to the [file in part 3](../03-synthetic-exports/src/app.ts), except the "synthetic exports" have been removed
+It's almost identical to the [file in part 3](../03-dummy-exports/src/app.ts), except the "dummy exports" have been removed
 (as well as the S3 Bucket, as it's no longer needed).

 You can safely deploy this version: